andrytkachenko/Attempts/README.md

 # Attempts

+Hi All,

+I'm a tester in software company.
-Here will be some my attempts of coding
+In paralel I learn Java for automated testing and here will be my attempts of coding;)